 This recipe is really versatile and works with basically any gluten-free flour blend.
 I like adding a little almond flour when I use a store-bought blend because it gives the crust great flavor and color.
-If you have to eat nut-free, you can substitute the almond flour with more gf all-purpose flour.
-The blend I’ve used most here is King Arthur Flour.
-If you use a blend that contains xanthan gum like Bob’s Red Mill, scale the psyllium husk powder back to 1 teaspoon.
+If eat nut-free, you can substitute the almond flour with 1/4 GF Baking flour.
+I’ve had great results using gluten-free flour from both King Arthur Flour and Bob’s Red Mill!

 - Combine the warm water, sugar, and yeast in a glass measuring cup.
 Whisk to combine.